HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 withExtraContext.displayName()
 ```

-It is possible to pick our favorite class and create other unique classes from it that are, in fact, just copies with nothing else added to them.
+It is possible to pick our favorite class and create other unique classes from it that are, in fact, just declaration copies that add nothing at all.
 Unique copies of class declarations.
 Here is an example:

 ```javascript
 class VeryComplicatedClass {